VarunMohan/Apollo/README.md

 ./run.sh n
 ```

-There are now 3 ways to interact with the running system.
+There are now 4 ways to interact with the running system.
 The preferred is to use `localhost:7000` to create an election, and use `localhost:7777` to cast your votes.

 Alternatively, `less-offline-runthrough.py` will create an election with preset candidates and voter ids.
 You must go to `localhost:7777` to cast your vote and end the election.

+Running `demo.py` will start an election using pre-set candidates corresponding to the 2016 US Presidential Race, with a pre-set list of valid voter ids.

 Finally, `offline-runthrough.py` will create an election and execute votes, requiring no website interaction.